 We define each offer individually, but for Design our typical conditional offer is

-• 42 points overall in the International Baccalaureate with 7,7,6 in Higher Level subjects (including Higher Level Mathematics Anaylsis and Approaches or Applications and Interpretation)
+• 42 points overall in the International Baccalaureate with 7,7,6 in Higher Level subjects (including 7 in Higher Level Mathematics Analysis and Approaches)

-• A1, A2, A2 in three Scottish Advanced Highers including Mathematics
+• A1, A2, A2 in three Scottish Advanced Highers including A1 in Mathematics

 If you’re taking another qualification, we expect you to be working at or close to the top of the mark range i.e.